pragma-/pbot/README.md

               Program received signal SIGSEGV, Segmentation fault at
               statement: *p = 1; <local variables: p = 0x0>

-It can display value of the most recent statement if there is no program output.
+It can display the value of the most recent statement if there is no program output.

     <pragma-> !cc sizeof (int)
        <PBot> no output: sizeof(int) = 4